SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ### OpenTelemetry Logs Collector is being CPU throttled

-If OpenTelemtry Logs Collector is being throttled, you should increase CPU request to higher value, for example:
+If OpenTelemetry Logs Collector is being throttled, you should increase CPU request to higher value, for example:

 ```yaml
 otellogs: